1 Introduction

 Personal data is processed in a way that ensures appropriate data security.
 This also comprises protection from unauthorized or illegal processing and from the unintended loss, destruction or damage of the personal data.

-ZEISS ensures the appropriate security through a variety of technical and organizational measures.
+ZEISS provides the appropriate security through a variety of technical and organizational means.
 These measures are based on the state of the art and the defined protection level required.
-Risk-based data protection impact assessments lead to effective security measures such as access restrictions, access limitations, deletion concepts, safe encryption measures and measures for data back-up and emergency recovery.
+Risk-based data protection impact assessments lead to effective security measures such as restrictions on access to buildings where data is stored and electronic access to data, deletion concepts, secure encryption measures and measures for data back-up and emergency recovery.

 The Executive Board is responsible for the establishment of an adequate data protection organization.
 It has appointed a person responsible to implement the data protection organization.
 This person serves as a central point of contact for the topic of data protection and is responsible, in particular, for introducing and maintaining the Data Protection Management System (DPMS) described in these public data protection guidelines and for working towards ensuring that the regulations stipulated therein are upheld in the company.

-The following competencies and rights are transferred to the Group Data Protection Officer as part of his duties to be fulfilled:
+The following responsibilities and rights are transferred to the Corporate Data Protection Officer as part of his duties:

-1. Conception and drafting of the public data protection guidelines and the data protection directive for submission to the Executive Board of the ZEISS Group for resolution.
-He decides all other topic-related implementation directives under his own authority, in consultation with other specialist officers, as applicable;
+The design and drafting of the Public Data Protection Guideline and the Data Protection Guideline for submission to the Executive Board of the ZEISS Group for their approval.
+They decide all other topic-related implementation guidelines in their own competence, if necessary in coordination with other specialists;

-2. Access rights when justified and following due consideration in all data protection-related areas, information and systems;
+Access rights for justified reasons and at reasonable discretion to all data protection-related areas, information and systems;

-3. Direct access to employees at all levels (including Executive Board) when justified and following due consideration for matters and incidents related to data protection.
+Direct access to employees at all levels (including the Executive Board) when justified and following due consideration for matters and incidents related to data protection.

 If you have any questions on data protection, contact data protection at ZEISS as follows: